KoiC-UP/oracle-mcp-server/README.md

 # Oracle MCP Server

-A Model Context Protocol (MCP) server implementation for Oracle database operations, built on top of `spring-ai-mcp-server-webmvc-spring-boot-starter`.
+A Model Context Protocol (MCP) server implementation for Oracle database operations, built on top of `spring-ai-starter-mcp-server-webflux`.
 This service provides a set of tools for interacting with Oracle databases through MCP, utilizing Server-Sent Events (SSE) for real-time communication.

 ## Features